danrhodes/AutoKeywordLinker/README.md

-# AutoKeywordLinker
-Automatically creates Obsidian backlinks for specified keywords with variations and preview mode
 # Auto Keyword Linker for Obsidian

 Automatically convert keywords into wiki-style links throughout your Obsidian vault.
 This plugin helps you build a richly interconnected knowledge graph by intelligently linking keywords to their target notes, creating a web of backlinks that reveals hidden connections in your notes.